victorpoluceno/collectd-influxdb/README.md

 versions with a fix for this bug.
 If you are not running one of these versions or have not applied the fix (which can be seen at
 <https://github.com/indygreg/collectd/commit/31bc4bc67f9ae12fb593e18e0d3649e5d4fa13f2>),
-you will likely dispatch wrong values to Librato Metrics.
+you will likely dispatch wrong values to InfluxDB.

 ## Collectd on Redhat ImportError